Every Tue Fri

 By 1189 beautiful and one day flourishing Petra city was abandoned and its name was forgotten.
-Only in 1812 its name again appeared when young Swiss explorer and Orientalist Johann Lubwig Burckhardt visit it.
+Only in 1812 its name again appeared when young Swiss explorer and Orientalist Johann Lubwig Burckhardt visited it.

 The Siq is a natural 1.2 km long sandstone gorge that gently winds towards the ancient city of Petra until it opens on to the magnificent Treasury.
 A triumphal arch once spanned the entrance to the Siq, but it collapsed in 1895.
 On either side of the arch there were niches where statues of gods were placed.
 Water channels ran along each side and held clay pipes that carried fresh water to the city from springs, sections of these pipes can still be seen.
 Parts of the original paved road can also be seen along the Siq.
 In its days, Petra was a bustling city that witnessed a constant procession of travelers, visitors and pilgrims, who passed through the Siq.
 Niches & god blocks (baetyls) were carved throughout the Siq to protect those entering and leaving the city.